Performance Review Form

 Run a calibration session before delivery

-Before reviews are released to employees, get all managers in a room (or Zoom) to compare ratings across teams.
+Before reviews are released to employees, get all managers together to compare ratings across teams.
 This prevents grade inflation in one team and harshness in another.

 Strengths before growth areas, always